Omupo: History

-Olomu Aperan left home in the early 15th century to protest his denial to ascend the throne of Obadio because he had lost most members of his immediate family to an epidemic.
-Efforts to persuade him to stay at home because of his advanced age proved abortive, but he was reminded of the repercussion of his defiance on his traditional burial rites should he die while travelling.
-The implication was that his children would continue to pay the traditional rites over generations, wherever they might settle.
-He left with his supporters and, after many years in the wilderness, met Fagbamila Ajagun-nla, the first Orangun of Ila (a direct descendant of Oduduwa and the Head of Igbomina Kingdom) at Igbo Ajagun-Nla and settled with him.
+Early settlers migrated from Ife, source of the Yoruba people.
+The town was founded by Ikuojenrola Adebari Alomole, the surviving son of Ifá priest Awogbola Olomu Aperan.
+Olomu Aperan was a prince of the Obadio royal family, one of eight autonomous monarchs who met in Ife.
+He left home during the early 14th century to protest the denial of his request to ascend the throne of Obadio because he had lost most members of his immediate family to an epidemic.
+Efforts to persuade him not to leave because of his advanced age were fruitless, but he was reminded of the repercussions of his defiance on his burial rites if he died while traveling: his children would have to pay the traditional fees generation after generation, wherever they might settle.
+However, he left with his supporters.
+After many years in the wilderness he met Fagbamila Ajagun-nla, the first Orangun of Ila, at Igbo Ajagun-Nla and established a kingdom with him.